 The dots represent the type of prize the child will win.
-A red dot could mean he wins candy.
+A red dot could mean a candy prize.
 A blue dot could represent a small toy.
 If you have one large prize to give away, only mark one of the ducks with a different marker color, such as green.

-Now fill a small plastic swimming pool with water....
+Now fill a small plastic swimming pool with water.
 Once the ducks are dry, add them to the water.
 The ducks will float, and each child has one chance to pick a duck.
-When he pulls the duck out of the water, turn it over to see the colored dot and give him a prize.
+After pulling the duck out of the water, turn it over to see the colored dot and give a prize.

 02 of 10

 The concept of the water coin drop is simple.
 Place a glass into the bottom of an empty aquarium.
 The glass is usually the size of a shot glass or use a larger glass if you want to increase the chances of winning.
 Fill the glass with water and a few coins to anchor it and then fill the aquarium with water.

 The idea of this carnival game is for kids to place a coin at the top of the water and let it go.
 If the coin lands inside the glass, they win.

 Have enough coins on hand to last you throughout the event.
 Provide the same type of coin to make it fair to everyone who plays.

 You'll need index cards, balloons, pins, darts and a wall for this game.
 Kids will throw the darts at the balloons and receive a certain prize if they pop one.

 Start by thinking about how you would like your balloons arranged.
 If the game is played at a fall festival, you could blow up a bunch of orange balloons and a few green balloons.
 Then you would arrange them, so they appear to be a big pumpkin.